Arizona Coyotes' Shane Doan - A Hockey Hall of Famer?

 In addition to sacrificing some of his individual success, Doan also, by staying in Arizona, arguably saved a franchise from certain demise.
 During a time in which no one actively owned the Coyotes, Doan’s on- and off-the-ice leadership helped to stabilize things inside and outside the organization.
 Without him, there’s probably no magical 50-win 2009-10 season, and, without that season, there’s probably no longer a Phoenix/Arizona Coyotes franchise.

 Admittedly, this is all very arbitrary and hypothetical, but one statistical area that can help us out here is point shares.
-According to Hockey-Reference, a point share is equivalent to the approximate number of team standings points a player was directly responsible for during their career, independent from their teammates.
+According to Hockey-Reference, point shares are equivalent to the approximate number of team standings points a player was directly responsible for during their career, independent from their teammates.

-For example, Mike Smith led all players with a points share of 16.73 during the 2011-12 season, meaning that without him, the Coyotes would have won about eight fewer games (and lost another one in overtime), giving them a 33-35-14 record and a 14th-place finish in the Western Conference instead of an eventual berth in the Western Conference Final.
+For example, Mike Smith led all players with 16.73 point shares during the 2011-12 season, meaning that without him, the Coyotes would have won about eight fewer games (and lost another one in overtime), giving them a 33-35-14 record and a 14th-place finish in the Western Conference instead of an eventual berth in the Western Conference Final.
 Quite the difference.

 Back to Doan.
 In his career, he contributed 68.05 offensive point shares, which is on par with other Hockey Hall of Famers like Jacques Lemaire, Bernie Federko, Lanny McDonald, and Dave Keon.
 In total, Doan finished his career with 96.31 overall point shares, which puts him in the neighborhood of Darryl Sittler, Michel Goulet, and Bernie Geoffrion, all of whom are enshrined in Toronto.